-Funeral Service conducted by an Interfaith Minister
+Funeral Service conducted by a One Spirit Interfaith Minister

-Interfaith Ministers offer a clear and simple funeral service for today.
+One Spirit Ministers offer a clear and simple funeral service for today.

 A meaningful funeral service or memorial service is important for marking the completion of a life and to help those left behind to release the loved one, friend or colleague.
 Meeting the needs and beliefs not only of the deceased, but of all who attend a funeral, is important.
 When this is a central theme, everyone attending, regardless of faith or views, will feel included.